The Charlie Watts Interview

 CW: I want this band to do both [laughs].
 I want a mixture of players.
 Somebody asked me who I'd want if I had an American band.
 I'd choose as diversely — I'd ask Anthony Braxton, and I would love Paul Quinichette, although I think he might have died a couple of years ago.
 But you know, that sort of thing.
 They all actually play.
 It's just that a lot of people won't listen to one and then listen to the other.
 If you lock the doors they've got to listen to them all.

-Watts kits are standard four-pieces setups, largely for the same reason.
-"I still use the same one that Max Roach advertised you should buy, which was the soft tom-tom, bass drum, deep tom-tom, and a snare drum".
+Watts's kits are standard four-pieces setups, largely for the same reason.
+"I still use the same one that Max Roach advertised you should buy, which was the soft tom-tom, bass drum, deep tom-tom, and a snare drum."
 He isn't fussy about his cymbals.
 "I pick them up from anywhere" he says.
 "They are mostly Avedis [manufactured by Zildjian] and they're quite old ones."

 Watts has yet to embrace electronic drums himself, but he recognizes certain advantages to them.
-"I'm not interested in it, inasmuch a I wouldn't particularly want to do it, but I am interested in what other do with it, it saves a lot of mic-ing up if you are doing that rock & roll sort of thing -- if you are in middle of the Astrodome or New Orleans' Superdome you have to send somebody up with a walkie-talkie, and he'll say, "Can you hit the bass drum a bit harder?"
-Well yeah, but only up to a point -- then you begin losing balance and touch.
-The pads take all that [hassle] out, because they pick it up direct.
+"I'm not interested in it, inasmuch a I wouldn't particularly want to do it, but I am interested in what others do with it, it saves a lot of mic-ing up if you are doing that rock 'n' roll sort of thing — if you are in middle of the Astrodome or New Orleans' Superdome you have to send somebody up with a walkie-talkie, and he'll say, 'Can you hit the bass drum a bit harder?'
+Well yeah, but only up to a point — then you begin losing balance and touch.
+The pads take all that [hassle] out, because they pick it up direct."

 © Down Beat